Gabon: Economy

 Change in per capita GDP of Gabon, 1950–2018.
 Figures are inflation-adjusted to 2011 International dollars.

+Gabon's economy is heavily dependent on oil and other natural resources, leaving it exposed to global market shifts and climate-related risks.
 Oil revenue constitutes roughly 46% of the government's budget, 43% of the gross domestic product (GDP), and 81% of exports.
-Oil production declined from its higher point of 370,000 barrels per day in 1997.
-Some estimates suggest that Gabonese oil will be expended by 2025.
-Planning is beginning for an after-oil scenario.
 The rich Grondin Oil Field was discovered in 1971 in 50 m water depths 40 km offshore in an anticline salt structural trap in Batanga sandstones of Maastrichtian age, but about 60% of its estimated reserves had been extracted by 1978.

-As of 2023, Gabon produced about 200,000 barrels a day (bpd) of crude oil.
-Gabon’s economy remains heavily dependent on oil and other natural resources, leaving it exposed to global market shifts and climate-related risks.
+As of 2023, Gabon produces about 200,000 barrels per day of crude oil.

 "Overspending" on the Trans-Gabon Railway, the CFA franc devaluation of 1994, and periods of lower oil prices caused debt problems.

-Successive International Monetary Fund (IMF) missions have criticized the Gabonaise government for overspending on off-budget items (in good years and bad), over-borrowing from the central bank, and slipping on the schedule for privatization and administrative reform.
-In September 2005, Gabon successfully concluded a 15-month Stand-By Arrangement with the IMF.
-A three-year Stand-By Arrangement with the IMF was approved in May 2007.
+At the insistence of the World Bank and International Monetary Fund (IMF), the government embarked in the 1990s on a program of privatization of its state-owned companies and administrative reform, including reducing public sector employment and salary growth.
+The government has voiced a commitment to work toward an economic transformation of the country.
+Successive IMF missions have criticized the Gabonese government for overspending on off-budget items (in good years and bad), over-borrowing from the central bank, and slipping on the schedule for privatization and administrative reform.
+In 2005, Gabon successfully concluded a 15-month Stand-By Arrangement with the IMF.
+A three-year Stand-By Arrangement with the IMF was approved in 2007.
 Due to the 2008 financial crisis and social developments surrounding the death of President Omar Bongo and the elections, Gabon was unable to meet its economic goals under the Stand-By Arrangement in 2009.

 Gabon's oil revenues have given it a per capita GDP of $8,600.
 A "skewed income distribution" and "poor social indicators" are "evident".
-The richest 20% of the population earn over 90% of the income while about a third of the Gabonese population lives in poverty.
+The richest 20% of the population earn over 90% of the income while about a third of the population lives in poverty.

 The economy is dependent on extraction.
-Before the discovery of oil, logging was the "pillar" of the Gabonese economy.
+Before the discovery of oil, logging was the pillar of the economy.
 Then, logging and manganese mining are the "next-most-important" income generators.
 Some explorations suggest the presence of the world's largest unexploited iron ore deposit.
 For some who live in rural areas without access to employment opportunities in extractive industries, remittances from family members in urban areas or subsistence activities provide income.

-Foreign and local observers have lamented the lack of diversity in the Gabonese economy.
-Factors that have "limited the development of new industries" were listed as follows:
+Foreign and local observers have lamented the lack of diversity in the economy.
+Factors that have limited the development of new industries include: